mghotbi/DspikeIn/README.md

 ```

-#**Modify the threshold of acceptable spiked species % as needed.
-For detailed guidance on acceptable thresholds (passed_range), please refer to the instructions in our upcoming paper.**
+# Modify the threshold of acceptable spiked species % as needed.
+For detailed guidance on acceptable thresholds (passed_range), please refer to the instructions in our upcoming paper.

 # Merg the spiked species
-#- merge_method = "max": Selects the maximum abundance among ASVs of the spiked species, ensuring the most abundant ASV is retained.
+# merge_method = "max": Selects the maximum abundance among ASVs of the spiked species, ensuring the most abundant ASV is retained.
-#- merge_method = "sum": Sums the abundances of ASVs of the spiked species, providing a cumulative total.
+# merge_method = "sum": Sums the abundances of ASVs of the spiked species, providing a cumulative total.

 species_name <- "Tetragenococcus_halophilus"